Mlc01dev/MZ-Xploits/madsulu_go/xploits/bad_notification.md

 The July 22nd, 2025 a notification was sent to the app users about the MadSulu Go Cup, an event that was happening on the MadSulu Go YouTube channel.

-However, this introduced a vulnerability as tapping the notification opens the YouTube post in the app WebView, meaning that if you find a `google.com` hyperlink, you'll be able to browse the web.
+However, this introduced a vulnerability as tapping the notification opens the YouTube post in the app WebView, meaning that if you find a `google.com` (or any) hyperlink, you'll be able to browse the web.

 ## Requirements

 - Have installed the app before the July 22nd, 2025.
-- Haven't deleted the app data or in-app notifications.
+- Not have deleted the in-app notifications.

 ## Xploit